GreenCom-Networks/kafka-workshop-sophiaconf/java/README.md

 # Java workshop for Kafka

-Exposes basic usage of Kafka in Python.
+Exposes basic usage of Kafka in Java.
+Please note that the version used is Java 8 (<= it does matter a lot).

 A dedicated Kafka instance is reachable @ ```kafka-sophiaconf-2019-ubinode-7aab.aivencloud.com:21217```.